Rosyface shiner

-The rosyface shiner (Notropis rubellus) is a small fresh water fish of the minnow and carp family (Cyprinidae).
+The rosyface shiner (Notropis rubellus) is a species of freshwater ray-finned fish beloinging to the family Leuciscidae, the shiners, daces and minnows.
 It is native to eastern North America.

 Description

 The species can grow up to 9 cm.
 They have a fusiform body shape with silvery sides with blue and green lateral iridescent stripes and transparent fins.
 Their pectoral and pelvic fins are in the abdominal region.
 They have a pointed snout with a terminal mouth position.
 The caudal fin is angled inwards to make a forked shape.
 Breeding males have red colorations on their face, head, and behind the gills.
 Breeding females will also have minimal red colorations.

 Distribution

 The rosyface shiner's native range is in the eastern United States and southern Canada.
 They are found from eastern Wisconsin and in the drainages of the Great Lakes to New York, down south in the upper Ohio River, along the Appalachian Mountains and Cumberland Plateau to Tennessee, and down the James river, and Rapidan River which drain into the Atlantic Ocean.